 Adaptive Descent Controller

-Its objective is to safely guide the spacecraft from an initial descent state to a soft touchdown while respecting actuator limits and physical constraints.
+The Adaptive Descent Controller implements an energy-based landing guidance strategy for a lunar lander.
+Its objective is to guide the spacecraft from an initial descent state toward a controlled soft touchdown while respecting gravitational acceleration, actuator limits, and available thrust authority.

-- target descent velocity
+- energy-based target descent velocity generation

-- descent mode
+- brake-ratio-based descent mode selection

-System Inputs and Outputs
+System Inputs and Output

 | Symbol | Description |